 Data scientists, on the other hand, estimate the unknown by asking questions, writing algorithms, and building statistical models.
 The main difference between a data analyst and a data scientist is heavy coding.
 Data scientists can arrange undefined sets of data using multiple tools at the same time, and build their own automation systems and frameworks.

-Drew Conway, data science expert and founder of Alluvium, created a ven diagram that describes a data scientist as someone who has mathematical and statistical knowledge, hacking skills, and substantive expertise.
+Drew Conway, data science expert and founder of Alluvium, describes a data scientist as someone who has mathematical and statistical knowledge, hacking skills, and substantive expertise.
+As such, many data scientists hold degrees such as a master’s in data science.

 Skills and Tools